MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 The biggest struggles of the project were related to GCP where the quotas for Vertex AI could not be increased.
-Therefore we had to do some of the training of our model on our local machines which cost a great amount of time.
-Additionally our machoine learning problem seemed quite hard to achieve since our models did not train well.
-Apart from those struggles all tools worked fine and we were able to develop our project efficiently and quickly.
+Therefore we had to do some of the training of our model on our local machines which significantly slowed model exploration and development.
+Additionally our machine learning problem seemed quite hard to succed in since our models did not train well.
+Apart from those struggles the tools employed worked fine and we were able to corabollatively develop our project in an efficient and streamlined manner.

 ### Question 27